Global Land One-kilometer Base Elevation (GLOBE)

 Availability of GLOBE Data

-On CD-ROM.
-The CD-ROM collection (four CDs) is available from NOAA/NNDC/National Geophysical Data Center.
+The CD-ROM collection (four CDs) is available from the National Geophysical Data Center (now the National Centers for Environmental Information).
 The 138 page documentaion manual originally distributed with the cds is out of print.
-The manual is included on the cds as a printable .pdf file (Adobe Acrobat, which has free reader downloadable from http://www.adobe.com) The documentation is also availabe on the GLOBE website.
-The CD version may be preferred by those desiring to have the data set "in hand."
-It also contains the best available data for Australia, at 30".
-For more information, please write or call us, and for discounted pricing use the online store (see "On CD-ROM" link).
+The manual is included on the cds as a printable .pdf file (Adobe Acrobat, which has free reader downloadable from http://www.adobe.com).